 I end my walk along the seafront, where a huge amount of bars and restaurants serve mainly local clientèle.

-Managua won’t win any prices in a charm-contest, (head to Granada for that!) but if you are interested in Nicaragua’s history and culture, it’s definitely not a bad place to spend a day!
+The city won’t win any prices in a charm-contest, (head to Granada for that!) but if you are interested in Nicaragua’s history and culture, you’ll see that there are plenty of things to do in Managua!